-1.4 Information Systems
+1.4 INFORMATION SYSTEMS

-The department designs, builds, operates and maintains its information systems including but not limited to:
+The Information Systems department designs, builds, operates and maintains its information systems including but not limited to:

-- Data processing,
+- Data processing

-- Software applications,
+- Software applications

-- Public website,
+- Public website

-- Geographical information systems (GIS),
+- Geographical Information Systems (GIS)

-- Custom applications.
+- Custom applications

-CAD's CAMA system is a high-availability client/server environment.
-CAD's productivity suite is Microsoft Office365 available for all computer systems.
-We use Microsoft SQL2008R2/ SQL2012R2 Enterprise edition for databases.
+CAD's CAMA (Computer Assisted Mass Appraisal) system is a high-availability client/server environment.
+CAD's productivity suite is Microsoft Office 365 available for all computer systems.
+We use Microsoft SQL Enterprise edition for databases.
 All professional personnel have access to 300 Mbps high-speed internet and all employees have access to the district intranet.

-CAD uses Cisco, Websense software to control network access.
+CAD uses a Next Generation - Zero Trust Firewall to control and protect network access.
 Proximity cards and video surveillance controls physical access.
 The Windows active directory controls computer and application access.
 In addition, each individual application has a proprietary access control.
 For example, the CAMA system has an internal access control feature to manage proper user access.

-CAD uses NetFort LanGuard for SQL to maintain data security outside the CAMA solution.
+CAD uses Intrusion detection and protection systems for SQL databases and other applications to maintain data security outside the CAMA solution.
 On the same token, the CAMA software maintains a controlled and adequate set of tools that allows for the granting and denial of user rights to system modules and updating, viewing, and running features, and utilities within the modules.
 It also maintains a change log of inserts, updates, and deletions in appraisal records.
-The system records each transaction with a unique change ID, the name of the machine used to implement the transaction, the logged-on user, date time stamp, affected roll year, transaction type, field, and before and after values.
+The system records each transaction with a unique change ID, the name of the machine used to implement the transaction, the loggedon user, date time stamp, affected roll year, transaction type, field, and before and after values.

-The CAMA software is Harris Govern/True Automation's PACS release 8.1.31.0096 The GIS systems software is ESRI's ArcGIS Server 10.5.1 with ArcGISPRO 2.1 and ArcMap Desktop 10.5.1
+The CAMA software is Harris Govern/True Automation's PACS release 8.1.47.0011.
+The GIS systems software is ESRI's ArcGIS Enterprise 11 with ArcGISPRO 3.0 and ArcGIS Desktop 10.8.2.